Radiance Fields from Photons: Introduction

 \section{Introduction}

 Whether they are used for autonomous navigation, localization, or augmented and mixed reality, a cornerstone of spatially intelligent systems is the ability to represent the world around us.
 Neural radiance fields~\citeMain{mildenhall2020nerf}, or simply NeRFs, have recently become an attractive choice for scene representations as they capture both appearance and geometry.
-NeRFs fundamentally operate on a set of pixel intensity measurements that are back-projected via inverse rendering into a neural volume.
-From there, volumetric radiance models learn a scene representation in the form of a view-dependent pointwise color and opacity function, which produces the input pixel values when integrated along light rays.
+NeRFs fundamentally operate on a set of pixel intensity measurements that are back-projected into a neural volume.
+From there, volumetric radiance models learn a scene representation in the form of a view-dependent pointwise color and opacity function, which produces the input pixel values when integrated along light rays corresponding to that pixel.

 Under favorable imaging conditions, NeRFs can be built from a set of pixel measurements (collection of images) captured using conventional cameras and can enable high-fidelity scene reconstructions.
 However, in real-world scenarios, pixel intensities often suffer from artifacts such as motion or optical blur, strong noise in low-light settings, saturation in high-dynamic range scenes, and non-linearities due to proprietary image sensor processing pipelines.
 State-of-the-art NeRF techniques suffer dramatically -- or even fail entirely -- when the pixel data they consume contains such real-world imperfections.
 These issues are well-known and sufficiently important to have brought about long lines of work that aim to address each of these shortcomings individually~\citeMain{rawnerf,pearl2022nan,lee2023exblurf,Deblur-NeRF,Lee_2023_CVPR_DPNeRF}.